-The Better Angels of Our Nature by Steven Pinker explains that our world has been increasingly moving towards peace and safety.
-And it’s up to each one of us to keep it on that trend.
+In The Better Angels of Our Nature author Steven Pinker explains that our world has been increasingly improving, moving towards peace and safety.
+But it’s not written anywhere it will keep on going the same way, and it’s up to each one of us to keep it on that positive trend.

 - Bullet Summary